dubhalley/Shruti-1/README.md

 ### Shruti new box design

-I use Inkscape to add the holes, the pictures and all the text.
+I use Inkscape (https://inkscape.org/) to add the holes, the pictures and the text.

 <img src='Pictures/Shruti-1_Platypus.png' width='200px'/>*